mjahmadi/inlineditor/docs/index.md

 <br />

 ### Features
-- Extremely lightweight and easy to use
+- Extremely lightweight and realy easy to use
 - Minimum dependencies
 - Configurable
 - Multiple instances